This year I'm refusing to let go. Luka stays.

 Between the Astro Bot cameos and Ueda's new teaser giving me the shivers... the new year found me dusting off a PS3 and revisiting the castle in the mist, once again.

-After a month-long vacation trip, full of family reunions and plenty of New York exploration... we're back home!
+After a month-long vacation in the US... we're finally back home!
 Val put up our Christmas tree in record time, and this Cloud amiibo she got for me on the trip is the perfect symbol for this year, apparently coming to an end soon.
-The Year of VII for me, in many ways.

 Our new recruits from New York!

-And now it's time for FC 25; with Bellingham on the cover, a playable Zidane for weird Player Career Modes and...
-I don’t know—it's fun.
-I'll keep trying to extend Modric's contract for as long as I can, and that would be enough.
+I'll keep trying to extend Modric's contract for as long as I can in career mode, and that would be enough.

 Long before the Underground, the Depths, and the Underdark...
 I first had to stumble around in the Deep Roads.
 Revisiting Dragon Age: Origins has brought back everything: the multiple days of struggle in caves and tunnels, the non-stop combat encounters, and how my 2009 computer was barely holding together during the whole dwarven plot.